 Your basement is one area that’s susceptible to moisture and water.
 Even the slightest leak can cause problems if this area isn’t waterproofed.
 Don’t tiptoe around the issue or develop a wait-and-see attitude.
 A delayed waterproofing job could turn into costly repairs or remodeling projects a few months down the road.

 Fortunately, there are many options to waterproof the basement of your Rush City, MN, home.
-What you need to do is decide what solution you’re going to use.
-Your local basement waterproofing contractor will advise you once they inspect this area and have a better idea of what problems your basement is facing.
+Your local basement waterproofing contractor can help you decide on a permanent solution for a safe and dry basement.
+Below are options your certified

 Cracks in your basement walls can allow water to seep through.
 The best way to deal with this problem is to install an interior drainage system.
 A trench is dug around the perimeter of your floor and then a specially designed drainage channel is placed in the sub-floor and above the footing before it’s filled with drainage gravel.
 When any water leaks in, the interior drainage system stops it from building pressure and gaining momentum to flow into your basement floor.
 Installation is pretty easy and less intrusive.

-During hot and humid months, humidity levels in Rush City, MN, can quickly rise and set the stage for mold growth and other problems.
+During hot and humid months, humidity levels in Rush City, MN, can quickly rise and set the stage for mold growth and other problems in your basement.
 You may not notice there’s a problem until wall paint starts peeling or wood starts warping.
 Dehumidification is the best defense against moisture buildup and condensation.
 A dehumidifier will control moisture levels in your basement and ensure it remains dry all year round, as well as clean and filter the air.

 Plumbing leaks and storm floods are other vectors that can introduce water into your dry basement.
 A good sump pump offers protection against flooding by removing excessive groundwater and draining outside your home.
 Excess water is first collected by the interior drainage system and then directed to the sump pump before being pumped outside.
 Ensure your device has a backup battery to keep it running even when there’s a power outage.